Airline meal: 1920s: Unheated meals in the early days

-1930s: Romanticising In-flight Dining
+1930s: Romanticising in-flight dining

-Dining areas got increasingly spacious, providing passengers with the freedom to move around and mingle while having their meals.
-For that reason, the 1930s were described as the “most romantic” era of air travel.
+Dining areas got increasingly spacious, providing passengers with the freedom to move around and mingle while having their meals and for that reason, the 1930s were described as the "most romantic" era of air travel.
 Aircraft lounges were elaborately designed, accompanied with posh chinaware and white tablecloths.

 United Airlines set up the first dedicated in-flight catering kitchen.
 Based in Oakland, California, this initiative provided passengers with a choice of either scrambled eggs or fried chicken as the main course.
 At the same time, improvements in flight technologies and aircraft capabilities posed a new set of problems for meal service.
 Flying at higher altitudes meant that eggs took a longer time to cook, and bread would spoil much faster.

 Pan Am is known to be the first airline to heat food in-flight, on board a Sikorsky S-42.
 The delivery of bigger aircraft like the Boeing 247s and Douglas DC-3s meant more space for hot stoves and fridges to be fitted on board.
 Such an upgrade of the flight experience was a way to differentiate themselves from competitors.

-1940s: Rise of the Pre-Packed Meal
+1940s: Rise of the pre-packed meal

-New aircraft built after the end of World War II (WWII) were more advanced than those of the early 1940s, but food heating and service technology had not quite caught up.
+New aircraft built after the end of World War II were more advanced than those of the early 1940s, but food heating and service technology had not quite caught up.
 However, passengers came to expect food to be served on almost every flight, even on ultra short-haul ones between nearby cities.
-One Eastern Airline flight crew recalled having to serve sandwiches and drinks within the twenty minute flight between Washington DC to Richmond, Virginia.
+One Eastern Airline flight crew recalled having to serve sandwiches and drinks within the twenty-minute flight between Washington DC to Richmond, Virginia.

 WWII US Navy veteran and founder of the W. L. Maxson Corporation William Maxson introduced the idea of heating up frozen food in-flight, parallel to the post-war surge in the development of refrigerators.
-His famous ‘sky plate’ was first meant as an option for naval troops to have hot meals, but soon found its way into Pan Am as a legitimate way of serving pre-made food.
-Pan-Am started serving pre-made frozen meals, similar to the meal choices on board modern-day commercial flights.
-The service of frozen food was well-received and encouraged by airline management, since it greatly reduced the problem of food wastage when flights were cancelled.
+His famous 'sky plate' was first meant as an option for naval troops to have hot meals, but soon found its way into Pan Am as a legitimate way of serving pre-made food.
+Pan-Am started serving pre-made frozen meals, which in turn inspired the TV dinners sold in American supermarkets, and these are still offered today in modern-day commercial flights for economy class.
+The service of frozen food was well-received and encouraged by airline management, since it greatly reduced food waste when flights were cancelled.

-In 1946, the number of flyers increased to the point where flight attendants had to serve two times the number of passengers in two thirds the amount of time.
+In 1946, the number of flyers increased to the point where flight attendants had to serve twice the number of passengers in two-thirds the amount of time.
 There was increasing pressure to serve food fast during meal service as flight times gradually became shorter.
 Passengers were expected to consume their meals quickly, especially when tray tables had to be stowed for landing.